 Food and drink

-Although the rooms are set up to enable self-catering, the hotel does have a restaurant set up on the hillside with picturesque archways allowing great views of St George's and the bay.
+Although the rooms are set up to enable self-catering, the hotel does have a restaurant set up on the hillside with picturesque archways allowing great views of Saint George's and the bay.
 La Belle Creole Restaurant & Bar serves breakfast and dinner daily.
 There’s a focus on Caribbean dishes with an international twist, using locally-sourced ingredients.

 The Aqua Pool Bar & Terrace serves alfresco lunch daily.
 There’s a daily social hour between 5.30pm and 6.30pm each day where guests are invited to come together to enjoy speciality cocktails.

-Children are very welcome here, a range of board games and puzzles are available from the Hospitality Desk.
+Children are very welcome here, a range of board games and puzzles are available from the hospitality desk.
 Babysitting services are available upon request, at a charge.